apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 [FIDO2 WebAuthn Multifactor Authentication](../mfa/FIDO2-WebAuthn-Authentication.html) is now able to support Discoverable Credentials / Resident Keys.

+### CodeCov Test Coverage

+CAS test coverage across all modules in the codebase has now reached `91%` and continues to climb.

 ## Other Stuff

+- CAS CI builds are updated to ensure all web application types can be deployed successfully via external servlet containers.

 ## Library Upgrades

+- JUnit